top of page

 What Comes Next

-Passive and semi-automated SOHO networks based on computing power are just the beginning.
-We've designed systems like the Agrinet to facilitate network agricultute.
+Passive and semi-automated SOHO networks are just the beginning.
+We've designed systems like the Agrinet to facilitate network agricultute-- hyperlocal microfarms working together to serve local and global markets.
 See what else we're developing here.

 Image by Land O'Lakes, Inc.